Anna Apple (Malus domestica ‘Anna’)

 Zone Range: 2–11

-Benefits: Sunflowers can attract aphids away from apple trees and also lure beneficial insects that prey on various pests.
+Benefits: Can lure aphids away and attract beneficial insects that prey on pests.

-Planting Tip: Plant sunflowers around the perimeter of your orchard to act as a trap crop for aphids.
+Planting Tip: Plant around the perimeter as a trap crop.